Understanding Teenage Behavior Problems And Tips To Handle Them

 10 Common Behavior Problems In Teenagers

 Behavior issues in adolescents are normal.
-For ease of understanding, common teenage behaviors have been categorized into risky and difficult teenage behaviors.
-Sean Byers, Master of Public Health, Biostatistics and Epidemiology, a medical advisor from Los Angeles, California, says, “Teens experience many stressful events and transitions that are difficult for them to handle on their own.
+For ease of understanding, some common problems of adolescence have been categorized into risky and difficult teenage behaviors.
+Sean Byers, a medical advisor from Los Angeles, California, says, “Teens experience many stressful events and transitions that are difficult for them to handle on their own.
 A troubled teenager would exhibit loss of interest in everyday activities; increased anger, frustration, or sadness; decreased sleep and appetite; and self-harming behavior.”

 Risky Behavior In Teenagers